-The Sarona Frontier Markets Fund 2 has often been showcased as a successful Blended Finance example.
+The Sarona Global Growth Markets PE Fund 1 has often been showcased as a successful Blended Finance example.
 The private equity fund was supported by an equity investment from Global Affairs Canada (GAC, a Canadian government department), and a credit guarantee from the Overseas Private Investment Corporation (OPIC, a U.S. government agency).
-While the GAC capital provided first loss protection and profit sharing, OPIC’s guarantee ensured access to attractively-priced leverage.
+While the GAC capital provided first loss protection and profit-sharing, OPIC’s guarantee ensured access to attractively-priced leverage.
 Together, these two players catalysed $135mm of private capital by enhancing investors’ risk-adjusted return.
 Going forward, Sarona is speaking with these and other agencies to design new Blended Finance vehicles for Frontier and Emerging Markets.

 “The forum in Washington affirmed the urgent need for public-private partnerships to unlock new sources of capital that can transform the global health agenda” comments Mr Pries.
 “And the FIGH initiative is a great opportunity for governments, civil society and the private sector to both learn from each other and work out their historic mutual mistrust” he concludes.